ContextualAI/examples/README.md

   - 📊 [Sheets Script](04-sheets-script/) - A Google Sheets script that automates form filling using Contextual AI's API integration.
   - 📝 [Policy Changes](05-policy-changes/) - An example use case for tracking changes in long policy documents.
   - 📈 [Improving Agent](06-improve-agent-performance/) - An example use case for improving or specializing your RAG agent.
+  - ⚖️ [Using RAGAS for Evaluation](07-evaluation-ragas/) - An example of using RAGAS for evaluation of a RAG agent.

 ## 🚀 Getting Started